WARNING: This book review contains spoilers. Stop reading now if you don’t want to know details about the plot and ending of the novel.

 Overall Rating: 5 out of 5 stars

-Dark and Twisty Meter: Low on Dark, Medium on Twisty
+Dark and Twisty Meter: Medium High

-Page Turner Rating: High
+Page Turner Rating: Low in the first few chapters, finishes High